Jimmy's Izu Tours

 New Year’s Fireworks 2022

 Japanese people love fireworks, and Japan has many famous fireworks festivals that attract thousands of spectators.
-Wander a little off ...
+Wander a little off the beaten track in Japan, ...

 The Giant Snake of Mt.
 Omuro

 At the bottom of the west slope of Mt. Ōmuro is a large, open pit.
-On the edge of the ...
+On the edge of the pit is a cave that ...